 I do, however, like the word “inculcate”.
 That’s fun to say: Inculcate: it sort of rolls around your mouth.
 Anyway…

 Zach suggests that “new agencies inculcate a culture of experimentation.”
 He says “PR agencies fear nothing more than bad PR.”
 No, there may be one thing they may fear more and that’s people outside the industry with minuscule experience pontificating about their demise, but even that wouldn’t rattle most PR pros.
 (And I think there was a typo in his post, or maybe he changed his mind while writing, but I am going with the typo, because otherwise, the whole post makes no sense and I am debating a mad man.)

 Traditional agencies are leaders in creating a culture of experimentation, creativity, engagement, listening, and dialog.
 That philosophy was not born yesterday and does not belong only to new or digital agencies.

 Traditional public relations agencies don’t need to catch up because they are at the head of the race!
 Once you are in the lead, there is no one to catch up to.

-Traditional PR firms are doing a great job managing what is going on in social media and most of what is going on is due to experienced leaders within the PR industry having the foresight to get what is happening, responding quickly and move their clients forward.
+Traditional PR firms are doing a great job managing what is going on in social media and most of what is going on are due to experienced leaders within the PR industry having the foresight to get what is happening, responding quickly and move their clients forward.
 I think Zach is suggesting that those who jump onto the social media bandwagon from somewhere else have a greater chance of success than those who have been doing the communications planning (and getting paid for it) that has lead to the growth of social media.

-For anyone out there that believes that a three month crash course in social media creates a solid foundation, or somehow puts digital agencies ahead of traditional, I have a very well built bridge in Brooklyn I think you might be interested in purchasing.
+For anyone out there that believes that a three-month crash course in social media creates a solid foundation, or somehow puts digital agencies ahead of traditional, I have a very well built bridge in Brooklyn I think you might be interested in purchasing.